georgemcnie/City-Football-Group/README.md

 ### Key technical highlights

-- Manipulating large datasets using Pandas and some SQL
+- Manipulated large datasets using Pandas and SQL for data cleaning and preparation
-- Network analysis
+- Performed network analysis, including:
-  - visualisation using Pyvis library
+  - Visualization with the Pyvis library
+  - Community detection and analysis
+  - Graph Neural Networks (GNN)
+- Applied supervised machine learning techniques to model outcomes
-  - community analysis
+- Worked within the Azure framework for cloud-based analysis
-  - GNN
-- Supervised Machine Learning
+- Visualized data effectively using Matplotlib